Hormonal Contraceptive Agents/Telaprevir Interactions

 Telaprevir may speed up how quickly your body processes your hormonal contraceptive.

 What might happen:

 Hormonal contraceptive products (such as "the pill", the "mini-pill", Norplant, birth control injections, and the patch) may not prevent you from becoming pregnant while you are taking telaprevir.
 Telaprevir is used with another medicine, ribavirin, which may cause birth defects.

 What you should do about this interaction:

 You should not rely on a hormonal contraceptive agent as your method of birth control while taking telaprevir.
 Discuss birth control options with the doctor that prescribed telaprevir for you and with your gynecologist (OB/GYN).
 You should use two other methods of birth control (such as an intrauterine device [IUD] and/or barrier methods) while taking telaprevir and ribavirin and for six months after finishing your therapy.
 Be sure to undergo a pregnancy test every month.
-If you think that you may be pregnant, contact your doctor right away.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+If you think that you may be pregnant, contact your doctor right away.Emergency contraceptives may be less effective also.
+You may need a larger dose than normal.
+Discuss the dose and the need to confirm that you do not become pregnant with a pregnancy test with your healthcare professional.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 Save up to 80% on your prescriptions.

 Save up to 80% on your prescription with WebMDRx

 This survey is being conducted by the WebMD marketing sciences department.